Settings

 You can collapse inline Matrix blocks by choosing the Collapse menu option or by double-clicking on a block’s title bar.
 When a block is collapsed, its title bar will show a preview of its content so you can still identify which block it is.

-Blocks can also be reordered by dragging the “Move” icon (
+Inline-blocks can also be reordered by dragging the “Move” icon (

-You can quickly select all blocks by selecting one and pressing Ctrl/ + A, or selecting a range of blocks starting with the first and then Shift-clicking the last.
+You can quickly select all blocks by selecting one and pressing Ctrl/⌘ + A, or selecting a range of blocks starting with the first and then Shift-clicking the last.

 Finally, the As an element index view mode behaves just like a normal element index—except it only ever shows the entries owned by that field.
 This mode is perfect for large data sets that may span multiple pages, need to be sorted by nested fields, or that would otherwise be unwieldy as blocks or cards.